Skip to main content

 What if the seller ignores my refund request?
 Toggle answer

-Send a short follow-up that repeats the order details, evidence and refund request.
-If there is still no response, check the complaint route available through your consumer agency, payment provider, card issuer, marketplace or dispute-resolution process.
+Send a brief follow-up that repeats the order details, evidence and refund request.
+If you still do not receive a response, check the complaint process available through your consumer agency, payment provider, card issuer, marketplace or dispute-resolution service.

 TL;DR - Make the Refund Request Easy to Verify

 A strong refund request letter should not rely on frustration alone.
-It needs the product or service, order details, fault, evidence and the remedy you want.
+It must include the product or service, order details, fault, evidence and the remedy you are seeking.

-Before sending it, check whether refund, repair, replacement or cancellation is the right request for your situation.
-Keep copies of receipts, photos and messages, and avoid universal legal claims unless you have checked the rules that apply in your country.
+Before sending the letter, confirm whether a refund, repair, replacement or cancellation is the appropriate request for your situation.
+Keep copies of receipts, photos and messages, and avoid making legal claims unless you have checked the rules that apply in your country.